-The department conducted a training on complaints handling and investigations for Mashonaland West Provincial Peace Committee at Chinhoyi Training Centre.
+The department conducted a training on complaints handling and investigations for Mashonaland West Provincial Peace Committee in Chinhoyi.
 The purpose of the training was to equip members of the provincial peace committee to be another complaint receipt platform from members of the public in their respective areas.